- Take a private cooking class in Barcelona taught by a master chef

 - Visit some of the highlights of Andalusia, like Seville, Ronda, and Málaga

-Upon arrival at Barcelona's El Prat Airport, a private driver will transfer you into the city where you can check into your four-star hotel and unwind.
+Welcome to Spain!
+Upon arrival at Barcelona's El Prat Airport, a private driver will transfer you into the city, where you can check into your four-star hotel and unwind.
 You'll then have the afternoon free to explore on a self-guided tour.

-We recommend first visiting Mt.
-Montjuic and the surrounding area.
-Montjuic is a famous hill that stands 1,988 feet (606 meters) high and overlooks the Port of Barcelona.
-Take the Montjuic Cable Car from the metro station near Olympic Park, which takes you up to the 17th century Castle Montjuic and offers panoramic views of the city.
-You can also access Montjuic via cable car from Barcelona Beach and by funicular elevator adjacent to the cable car.
+First, visit Mount Montjuïc, a famous hill that stands 1,988 feet (606 m) high and overlooks the Port of Barcelona.
+Take the Montjuïc Cable Car from the metro station near Olympic Park, which takes you up to the 17th-century Castle Montjuïc and offers panoramic city views.
+You can also access Montjuïc via cable car from Barcelona Beach and by a funicular elevator adjacent to the cable car.

 Day 2: Private Tour of Barcelona by Land & Air